dhruvkhanna38/AIXAccessibility-Hackathon/README.md

 - Create a keyboard shortcut that can be invoked
 - Add code to make the keyboard shortcut to hide those elements from the webpage

-Determine the structure of the webpage, using DOM and accessibility tree
-	- NVDA
-	-
-        -